Call local rate

 • Debts, including the remaining mortgage on any property

-Details of your children including birth dates and any key information such as regular medication
+• Details of your children, including birth dates

-This is just groundwork to make the next stages less onerous.
-You don’t need everything immediately.
+This is just groundwork to make the next stages, like when you’re applying for a final order, less stressful.

 You will likely have set routines within your marriage, like bill paying, childcare, work-life flexibility.
 These will change as you move through divorce, so it is good to understand your own initial goals.

-You might want to consider telling people who support you day-to-day, including family members who take on childcare responsibilities, and your line manager at work as you may need to work flexibly around appointments and children responsibilities.
+You might want to consider telling people who support you day-to-day, including family members who take on childcare responsibilities, and your line manager at work, as you may need to work flexibly around appointments and responsibilities for your children.

 Then ask yourself:

-• Remember not to move any money at this stage as it could be misconstrued at a later point
+Solicitor’s tip: Remember not to move any money at this stage, as it could be misconstrued at a later point.

-When you are ready, you can then apply for a divorce.
+When you are ready, you can then apply for a divorce online.

-You can download our in-depth Beginner’s Guide to Divorce for further insight into the ongoing process of divorce, including a breakdown of the legal process, what child and financial arrangements look like, and where to find external support.
+You can download our beginner’s guide to divorce for further insight into the ongoing process of divorce, including a breakdown of the legal process, what child and financial arrangements look like, and where to find external support.

 Ashley Le-Core is a Partner at Stowe Family Law’s Tunbridge Wells office.
 He handles all areas of family law, including, but not limited to, injunctions, children arrangements, divorce and finances, Special Guardianship and relocation out of the jurisdiction applications.